apache/tvm/docs/langref/relay_expr.rst

 =========

 An operator is a primitive operation not defined in the Relay language.
-Operators are declaredi n the global operator registry in C++.
+Operators are declared in the global operator registry in C++.
 Many common operators are backed by TVM's Tensor Operator Inventory (`TOPI <https://github.com/dmlc/tvm/tree/master/topi>`__).

-but registered in the global environment in either Python or C++.
-Implementations of operators are typically backed by TVM's TOPI.

 An operator requires a user to provide an implementation of the operator, its type, and any other desired metadata.